On the Hardness of the $L_1-L_2$ Regularization Problem: Introduction

+Unfortunately, problem (\ref{eq:CS}) is known to be NP-hard \cite{Natarajan1995SparseAS} (See also \cite{foucart2013compressive}).
+Specifically, one can construct special instances of problem (\ref{eq:CS}) such that solving them would yield solutions to the exact 3-cover problem, which is already known to be NP-hard.
+Consequently, problem (\ref{eq:CS}) must also be NP-hard.
+Informally, here the key idea is to demonstrate that problem (\ref{eq:CS}) is at least as hard as a known NP-hard problem, hence establishing its NP-hardness.
+This analysis strategy, known as polynomial-time reduction, is a standard technique for proving NP-hardness in computational complexity theory.

-where $\norm{x}_{0}$ denotes the number of nonzero entries of $x$, also known as the $L_0$ norm.
-Unfortunately, problem \cref{eq:CS} is known to be NP-hard \cite{Natarajan1995SparseAS}.
-Several alternate optimization problems have been proposed to approximate solutions to problem \cref{eq:CS} in order to overcome this computational hardness.
-This includes techniques such as minimizing the $L_1$ norm subject to $Ax=b$ for instance, which can lead to exact recovery of a sparsest solution under certain conditions \cite{doi:10.1073/pnas.0437847100,candes2005stablesignalrecoveryincomplete}.
-However, verifying the exact recovery conditions of the $L_1$ relaxation could itself be NP-hard; see, e.g., \cite{bandeira2013certifying,tillmann2013computational} on the NP-hardnes of certifying the restricted isometry property and the nullspace property.
-Several other models have been proposed in the hope of providing tighter relaxation than the $L_1$ model, e.g., $L_p$ \cite{frank1993statistical}, smoothly clipped absolute deviation (SCAD) \cite{fan2001variable}, minimax concave penalty (MCP) \cite{zhang2010nearly}, etc. Unfortunately, many such models have been shown to be computationally intractable, i.e., it is NP-hard to solve such problems (see, e.g., \cite{Chen2011ComplexityOU, JMLR:v20:17-373, 10.5555/2110269.2110276, doi:10.1080/00949650902773544, articlecomplexity, Nguyen2019NPhardnessO} and the references within).
+Several alternate optimization problems have been proposed to approximate solutions to problem (\ref{eq:CS}) in order to overcome this computational hardness.
+This includes techniques such as minimizing the $L_1$ norm subject to $\textbf{Ax}=\textbf{b}$ for instance, which can lead to exact recovery of a sparsest solution under certain conditions \cite{doi:10.1073/pnas.0437847100,candes2005stablesignalrecoveryincomplete}.
+However, verifying the exact recovery conditions of the $L_1$ relaxation could itself be NP-hard; see, e.g., \cite{bandeira2013certifying,tillmann2013computational} on the NP-hardness of certifying the restricted isometry property and the nullspace property.
+Several other models have been proposed in the hope of providing tighter relaxation than the $L_1$ model, e.g., $L_p$ \cite{frank1993statistical}, smoothly clipped absolute deviation (SCAD) \cite{fan2001variable}, minimax concave penalty (MCP) \cite{zhang2010nearly}, etc. Unfortunately, many such models have too been shown to be NP-hard (see, e.g., \cite{Chen2011ComplexityOU,JMLR:v20:17-373,10.5555/2110269.2110276,doi:10.1080/00949650902773544,articlecomplexity,Nguyen2019NPhardnessO} and the references within).
+In spite of the unfavorable complexity results, it should be noted that several numerical methods have been developed that can efficiently solve these problems in practice (see, e.g., \cite{10.5555/3600270.3603093,Tibshirani_2011}).

-Among the regularization strategies in sparse solution recovery, one important strategy is the $L_1-L_2$ regularization model \cite{doi:10.1137/13090540X}.
+Among the regularization strategies in sparse solution recovery, one important strategy is the $L_1-L_2$ minimization problem \cite{doi:10.1137/13090540X}.
 The idea is to add a penalty term that is the difference of the $L_1$ and $L_2$, yielding a non-convex optimization problem